 - Poorly insulated walls

 - The resulting number will be the total wattage required for baseboard heaters to heat the room.
 Now, divide by 250 to arrive at the length of baseboard heater required.

-bedroom has one window, two exterior walls, but is otherwise typical.
+bedroom has one window and two exterior walls, but is otherwise typical.
 The calculation runs like this:

 - 144 square feet multiplied by 9 watts equals 1296 watts.

 - Adding 10% for a window equals 1425.6 watts.

 - Adding 20% for two exterior walls equals 1710.72 watts.

 - Dividing by 250 (the normal wattage per linear foot) equals 6.84 feet of baseboard heater required.